14 Things to Know Before Trying On Wedding Dresses

 Look for wedding dress inspiration.

-Before you call to make your bridal salon appointment, you first have to decide where to shop.
-One way you can narrow down which boutique is right for you is by brushing up on the wedding dress designers they carry, which can help you figure out if their vibe will match your wedding dress aesthetic and if the salon carries dresses that fit within your budget.
-Familiarizing yourself with designers is also helpful when it's time to find a local bridal boutique—you'll want to choose a salon that stocks wedding gowns and dress designers that reflect your personal style.
-If you see a dress online that you know you want to try in person, call the bridal salon ahead of time to confirm that they have it in the store.
-Your bridal stylist might just be able to request a sample, especially for you, even if it's not a style they usually carry.
+Before you can call to make your wedding dress appointment, you'll first have to decide which local bridal salon to visit.
+One way to figure out which boutique is right for you is by brushing up on the wedding dress designers they carry.
+You'll want to choose a salon that stocks wedding gowns from designers that reflect your wedding vibe and budget.
+If you see a dress online that you know you want to try on in person, call the bridal salon ahead of time to confirm that they have it in the store.
+(Your bridal stylist might just be able to request a sample, especially for you, even if it's not a style they usually carry.)

 Choose your dress shopping crew.